eino808/eino808.github.io/projects/UHMarketplace.md

 </div>

 ## My Contributions
+In my involvement with UHMarketplace, I played a diverse role, contributing in various ways to enhance the overall project.
+While my engagement covered a spectrum of tasks, my primary focus was on the user interface and styling elements.
+I dedicated considerable effort to crafting an engaging and user-friendly interface, ensuring that the platform not only functioned seamlessly but also provided an aesthetically pleasing experience for users.

+Throughout the project, I also took on the responsibility of working on smaller yet crucial aspects.
+This included improving the functionalities of various components and addressing and fixing most bugs that arose during the development process.
+This attention to detail in refining different elements of the platform aimed to ensure a smooth and error-free user experience.
+These efforts, though seemingly minor, collectively contributed to the overall success of UHMarketplace, showcasing my commitment to both the finer details and the broader user-facing aspects of the project.

 ## What I learned
 This project marked a significant transformation of meteor-template-react, originally a template for kickstarting Meteor application development.
 Throughout the process, I gained practical knowledge in Meteor, React, and Bootstrap 5.
 The journey involved delving into testing methodologies, open-source software development, adhering to coding standards, and successfully deploying the application for a global audience.